muritane/coordination-architecture/mastery.md

 This document is intentionally incomplete.

-It reflects accumulated observation, not a closed model.
+It reflects accumulated observation, not settled theory.

-Its value depends on:
+Its usefulness depends on:

-* exposure to real failure,
+- continued exposure to failure,
-* resistance to hero narratives,
+- resistance to hero narratives,
-* continued contact with irreversible consequence.
+- sustained contact with irreversible consequence.

-If it becomes flattering or aspirational, it has likely drifted.
+If it becomes flattering, it has drifted.

 ---